microsoft/vcpkg/docs/commands/install.md

 ## Description

-Build and install packages.
+Build and install port packages.

 ### Classic Mode

-In Classic Mode, this verb adds packages to the existing set in the installed directory.
-This may require rebuilding existing packages with new features.
+In Classic Mode, this verb adds port packages to the existing set in the [installed directory][] (defaults to `installed/` under the vcpkg root).
+This can require removing and rebuilding existing packages, which can fail.

 **Package Syntax**
 ```
-name[feature1,feature2]:triplet
+portname[feature1,feature2]:triplet
 ```

 Package references without a triplet are automatically qualified by the [default target triplet](common-options.md#triplet).
 Package references that do not explicitly list `core` are considered to imply all default features.

 ### Manifest Mode

-In [Manifest Mode][], this verb sets the installed directory to the state specified by the manifest file, adding, removing, or rebuilding packages as needed.
+In [Manifest Mode][], this verb sets the [installed directory][] to the state specified by the `vcpkg.json` manifest file, adding, removing, or rebuilding packages as needed.

+[installed directory]: common-options.md#install-root

 ## Options